jessonfoo/p001/week_3/6_technical_blog.md

 - Summarize the popularity of JavaScript in Web Development

 ## Releases
-Remember your [USERNAME].github.io website?
-Now is your chance to use it for blogging!
-Create a new HTML file and call it `blog_template`.
-You will want to reuse the same blog template over again and create a CSS sheet to style it.

 Create a new HTML file and use the date to name it `week3_technical.html`.

 ## Topic